Some history of the Coppersmiths' Arms

 Isaiah and Esther didn't stay long in Rea Street, however, and in October 1871 the licence was transferred to Edward Taylor.
 The Barber family later lived at Holborn Place in Ford Street from where Isaiah concentrated on his business as a plane maker.

-Edward and Harriet Knibbs were mine hosts at the Coppersmiths' Arms for a brief spell in the 1870's.
+Edward and Harriet Knibbs were mine hosts at the Coppersmiths' Arms for a brief spell in the 1870s.
 Born in 1841, he was the son of policeman Edward Knibbs, and had grown up in Sherlock Street where his father was stationed.
-He was a brass caster by trade.
+He was a brass caster by trade, though the family did run a tobacconist's shop in Sherlock Street before having a go in the licensed trade.

 Charles Ireland took over the licence of the Coppersmiths' Arms in August 1879.
 The Handsworth-born publican was a tube maker by trade.
 Indeed, it was with these skills he forged his career before and after running the Coppersmiths' Arms with his wife Ellen.
 The couple would later live for many years at No.269 Pershore Road in Selly Park from where Charles Ireland made his way to a lamp works where he worked as a tube maker.